jack-white1/SPECTRALib/README.md

 # Welcome to SPECTRALib!

-SPECTRALib is a 100% python library with minimal dependencies (`numpy` and `matplotlib`) for handling filterbank files and generating the radio signature of synthetic transients such as pulsars and FRBs, mixed with RFI and other effects.
+SPECTRALib is a 100% python library with minimal dependencies (`numpy` and `matplotlib`) for
+ - handling filterbank files
+ - generating the radio signature of synthetic transients such as pulsars and FRBs, mixed with RFI and other effects.

 ### Feel free to use the code however you wish:
  - You can `import spectralib` and use the functions in your code